michael-leese/charityfund/readme.md

 I have considered the different user experiences as they would move through the site, from whether they are registered users to organisation owners.
 New comers who do not wish to register are unable to have access the full benefits of the site such as a registered user would, such as viewing the full appeal information, donating to an appeal or adding one.
 This is to ensure that there are levels of authentication effectively and collect more data about the users and given projects and organisations, as well as geolocation data as to the where abouts of these appeals.

+#### User Stories ####
+1. A user wishes to make a donation after finding a particular type of appeal that they are interested in supporting.
+2. A user wishes to make a donation after finding a particular type of appeal that they are interested in but remain anonymous.
+3. A user has a charity/community group and wishes to set up an appeal to receive donations from the public.
+4. A user wishes to see the appeals that are in there immediate area and contact the one that they are interested in to offer volunteering help.
+5. A user wishes to use the site to keep a track of all there appeals that they have running concurrently, able to see exactly what is being donated and in what amounts.

 See the wireframes..........link...........
 I used as a basis for my construction process.

 ### Features ###